The Pros and Cons of Concierge Medicine for Patients

 5. You may not have many concierge doctors in your area.

 While concierge medicine is gaining popularity, there’s still a chance, depending on where you live, that your nearby options are limited.
-For example, we are one of three primary concierge medicine practices in the Greenville, SC area.

 If you’re in an area where concierge options are scarce, then it’s also possible that those doctors are maxed out for their client slots and unable to see new patients.

 Considering Concierge Medicine?
-Download our free E-Book.
+Download our free guide.

 We believe you can have a better healthcare experience by choosing concierge care, but you should understand the system’s fees and limitations.